 Heather Humphreys: Potter

 Pondering on my journey so far, it's wonderous how the things that bring me joy have blended: the Blockie's daughter covered in mud at irrigation time, the confused Yr12 dropout, the shop assistant, the waitress, the traveller.
 On to a 2nd attempt at Yr12, and a few years of horticultural research and wine pathology.
-Then out of the blue, a swan-dive into an Arty-farty Cert IV at TAFE and whoops, full circle back into mud with a BA Ceramics at Latrobe Uni in Bendigo.
+Then out into the blue, with a swan-dive into an Arty-farty Cert IV at TAFE and whoops, full circle back into mud with a BA Ceramics at Latrobe Uni in Bendigo.
 That was way back in 1992.

 Setting out as a practicing potter, I established a studio & gallery in Mildura, near my hometown Merbein.
 Production runs, commissions, exhibitions, teaching, community projects... ah, it was divine.
 A few years pass and along comes an interesting partner, a big move to coastal NSW, a child, a mortgage, a ‘real’ teaching job.
 You know… that sort of thing.
 By then, the demand for 'hand-crafted' had lost out worldwide, but always on my shoulder was a little bird singing sweet Pottery songs in my ear.